springone-tour-2020-cicd/katacoda-scenarios/1-intro-workflow/step1.md

 ## Clone app repo
 We will be working with a sample app that is publicly available on GitHub.

-Start by cloning the app repo and listing the contents:
+Start by cloning the app repo and listing the contents.
+The app is a simple application written in Go.

 ```
 git clone https://github.com/springone-tour-2020-cicd/go-sample-app.git /workspace/go-sample-app